 Mr. Craigs has over 20 years' experience in reinsurance in a variety of Management and Underwriting roles.
 Joining the Canopius Group in 2009 he relocated to Bermuda in 2016 to establish a Treaty Property underwriting operation.
-In 2017, he was appointed CEO of Canopius Underwriting Bermuda Limited and CUO of Canopius Re for the then Zurich domiciled entity.
-He led the successful re-domiciliation of Canopius Re to Bermuda in 2019 and was appointed CEO at that time.
-In addition to his role with Canopius Re he was instrumental in establishing an ILS platform for the Canopius Group in 2018 and was appointed CEO of Canopius ILS Ltd., a service company structuring and sourcing capital for ILS transactions on behalf of the Canopius Group.
+In 2017, he was appointed CEO of Canopius Underwriting Bermuda Limited and CUO of CRe for the then Zurich domiciled entity.
+He led the successful re-domiciliation of CRe to Bermuda in 2019 and was appointed CEO at that time.
+In addition to his role with CRe he was instrumental in establishing an ILS platform for the Canopius Group in 2018 and was appointed CEO of Canopius ILS Ltd., a service company structuring and sourcing capital for ILS transactions on behalf of the Canopius Group.
+In 2022 he became the Global Product Head of Reinsurance.